SteffeyDev/osc-scenes/README.md

 ### Installation & Setup

+1) If needed, download and install the latest version of Python 3 from [python.org/downloads](https://www.python.org/downloads/)
 1) Install `pyyaml` by running `pip3 install pyyaml`
-2) Install `pythonosc` by running `pip3 install pythonosc`
+2) Install `pythonosc` by running `pip3 install python-osc`
 3) Download the script by clicking the green `Clone or download` button, then select `Download ZIP`.
 Unzip the the downloaded folder.
 4) Modify the included scenes.yaml file template to fit your needs.

 ### Running the server

-Open a terminal and `cd` (change directory) into the unzipped folder, where `run_scenes.py` and `scenes.yaml` is.
+Open a terminal and `cd` (change directory) into the unzipped folder, where `run_scenes.py` and `scenes.yaml` is (e.g. `cd ~/Downloads/osc-scenes-master/`)

 You can start the scene controller by running:
 `python3 run_scenes.py`

 And that's it!
 It will immediately start listening for packets and log each scene it receives.
+However, if you change the `scenes.yaml` file, you will have to end the current session (`Ctrl-c`) and start the script again so that it can re-process the configuration.

-## The `scenes.yaml` file
+## The YAML Configuration File
-You create a scenes.yaml file with the following sections:
+The scenes.yaml configuration file should contain the following sections:

 ### Server